EitanVilker/ChemPal/README.md

 3. Convert input into variables
 4. In Python, variables get sanitized, converting to appropriate units and order needed for calculations
 5. In Python, calculations are performed
-6. Python output is shown to the user
+6. Python output is shown to the user based on the returned value and the type of calculation

 ### Units and Procedures

 *Ideal Gas Law*

 PV = nRT

 0. "Ideal Gas Law"
 1. Pressure- atm
 2. Volume- liters